Related Tours

 If you are booking a trip through Macs Adventure, you will find that some accommodation providers do offer a service, and even in those that do not offer a formal service, well, you can always ask!
 Some accommodations offer drying rooms too for your outer layers, which is very useful.

-Should I take walking poles?
+Should I take trekking poles?

 Woman looking at West Highland Way Scenery, using a walking pole

 This is down to personal preference.
-If you like walking with poles, do bring them.
+If you like hiking with poles, do bring them.
 Likewise, if you are at all worried about the long days, they can really help ease pressure on the joints and be very useful to improve stability.

 Do we tip for services along the way?